 Choosing a good crochet hook size to use with yarn scraps of different weights is just not an issue.
 Neither is the hook length!
 The one I used for the wrap only needed to be 11″ long!
 This lacy stitch pattern cuts in half the number of stitches needed for a 57″-wide wrap.

 Vashti’s Crochet Classes in 2020

-To find out what I find out when I find it out, watch for my newsletters.
-Subscribe to them so that you find out in your email.
+Subscribe to my newsletters so that you find out what I find out when I find it out.
 Or, subscribe to the blog: scroll down to the bottom right corner of this page and click “subscribe”.

 Watch this spot for updates to Vashti’s teaching and events schedule.

 Changes to this page are announced in our Crochet Inspirations Newsletter.

 Read what students say about Vashti’s crochet classes.